Why is vegan cheese so bad? You know what? The answer is in the ingredients. Not all vegan cheese is bad, but some of them definitely are.

 They tend to be high fat, high sugar/salt and low protein, meaning that this kind of vegan cheese isn’t really something you want to include in your diet unless for you, you really find it a treat.

-Homemade vegan cheese on the other hand, or good quality artisan cheeses can be healthy while eaten in moderation.
+Homemade vegan cheese on the other hand, or good quality artisan cheeses can be healthy when eaten in moderation.

 Why does Vegan Cheese Taste Horrible?